 And as a pastor, he understands the struggles that accompany ministry life.

-Tripp recently spoke with Facts & Trends about how to discern if something is a calling, why some abandon the pulpit, and how to balance the demands of ministry.
+Tripp shared how to discern if something is a calling, why some abandon the pulpit, and how to balance the demands of ministry.

 The whole act and art of calling is huge, especially ministry calling.
 How do you define that?

 I don’t think of that so much in the formal sense that we often do, because all God’s people are called to be instruments in God’s hands.
 The difference in pastoral calling is God has established a certain structure for His church in certain offices where that calling is expressed.

 But think about it: A pastor is just another member of the body of Christ.
 If Christ is the head of his body, everything else is just body.

 Now, when God calls you, He always gives you to do what He’s called you to do.
 He always goes with you when He sends you, and He always gives you what you need to do, what He’s called for you to do.

 So when I think of ministry calling, I ask myself, How do I know I’m called?
 It’s a combination of gifts.
 Do I have gifts that have been recognized as a combination of experience?
 Has God given the experience where I’ve been able to exercise those gifts?
 And is all of that structured and endorsed by the local church?

 Do you feel God has called you to the word “called”?